Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/10-Architecting-an-iOS-App/README.md

 ```
 ## Liskov Substitution Principle

-**Functions that use references to base classes must be able to use objects of derived classes without knowing it.**
+**Functions that use references to base classes must be able to use objects of derived classes.**

 We must make sure that the new subclass is extending the base class without changing their behavior.
 And we could in theory replace the subclass instance with an instance of the base class.